jumpinjackie/vscode-map-preview/README.md

 # VSCode Map Preview

-This extension provides the ability to preview spatial data files / snippets on a map
+This extension provides the ability to preview spatial data files and snippets on a map

 # Supported Formats